 This is advisable where there is a possibility of the Donor's deteriorating mental capacity.
-There a two types of Lasting Powers: either for property and financial affairs, or for health and welfare. or for both.
-Powers will need to be registered with the Office of the Public P.O.Box 16185, Birmingham B2 2WH, tel.
-0300 456 0300) for a fee, but only after any other people implicated in, or affected by, this Lasting Power have are standard forms for both these types.
+There a two types of Lasting Powers: either for property and financial affairs. or for health and welfare, or for both.
+Powers will need to be registered with the Office of the Public Guardian (Address: P.O.Box 16185, Birmingham B2 2WH, tel.
+0300 456 0300) for a fee, but only after any other people implicated in or affected by this Lasting Power have been informed There are standard forms for both these types.